Accessibility & Translation

 A flexible and supportive approach to screen skills training

-We provide free training opportunities and support packages to help you get a job in construction.
-We do this by providing bespoke flexible programmes that fit around your circumstances and availability.
-Our aim is to give you the confidence and skills you need to be employable within 3 to 4 weeks, and a guaranteed job interview with one of our partner employers.
-Training includes:
+We provide free training opportunities and support packages to help you get a job in green roles.
+We do this by providing bespoke flexible programmes that fit your circumstances and availability.
+We aim to give you the confidence and skills you need to be employable within 3 to 4 weeks, and a guaranteed job interview with one of our partner employers.

 • Workshops in specific personal and employability skills, for example, resilience and communication